 The call

 Security+ is the move.
-It is the common baseline cybersecurity credential and the most-named security cert in our dated employer-language sample for this role.
-Pair it with hands-on lab work — a certificate is a door-opener, not the job.
-Once you have Security+ and some real monitoring/triage practice, CySA+ (or Cisco CCNA Cybersecurity if you live in a Cisco shop) is the natural analyst-specific next step — after the foundation, not before it.
+It is RoleMath's baseline security recommendation — our own sequencing judgment, not a ranking of what employers name most.
+In the small, dated employer-language sample below, Security+ is named 3 times and CISSP 5; we still lead with Security+ because RoleMath sequences CISSP as a later step for people who already have the experience behind it, so check ISC2's current eligibility rules before you plan for it.
+Pair Security+ with hands-on lab work — a certificate is a signal, not the job itself.
+Once you have Security+ and some real monitoring/triage practice, CySA+ (or Cisco CCNA Cybersecurity, exam 200-201 — the credential Cisco renamed from CyberOps Associate in 2026 — if you live in a Cisco shop) is the natural analyst-specific next step — after the foundation, not before it.

 Take this path if

-- You are entering security from scratch or from adjacent IT and want the one credential hiring managers most consistently recognize — start with Security+ (or the cheaper ISC2 CC at $199 if budget is tight).
+- You are entering security from scratch or from adjacent IT and want RoleMath's recommended starting credential — start with Security+ (or the cheaper ISC2 CC at $199 if budget is tight).

-- You already have Security+ or equivalent knowledge AND some hands-on SIEM/log/triage practice — then CySA+ maps directly to detection and monitoring work.
+- You already have Security+ or equivalent knowledge AND some hands-on SIEM/log/triage practice — then CySA+ is RoleMath's recommended analyst-specific next step for detection and monitoring work.

 - You are comfortable with structured, detail-heavy, investigative work.